Ge0rges/WWDC-2015-Scholarship/README.md

 # WWDC-2015-Scholarship
 My WWDC 2015 Scholarship submission.
-More info to come...
+The app was accepted and I will be attending WWDC 2015.